I have a confession. I can’t remember 90% of the academic material I learned at University!

 Opportunity cost: $0 – $1,000,000+

 Is it entirely possible that you could start-up a business and fail?
 You bet!
-But, I can assure you if you don’t try, you will NEVER succeed with a business… that’s the opportunity cost… instant failure and regret!
+If you don’t start one, however, you’re guaranteed to never succeed in business.
+The opportunity cost = instant failure and regret!

 Starting a business is not only exhilarating, but it helps to keep your mind active and is a ton of fun!
 The rewards can be incredible too.
 I can’t begin to tell you how many business owners I’ve met over the years who made a small fortune because they followed a silly dream… even when they didn’t believe in themselves 100%.